JLCarveth/zpl-docs/user_manual.md

 }
 ```
 ### Interaction
-Ziro offers the same loops as seen in many other languages, `for`, `while`, `do while` being some examples.
+Zero offers the same loops as seen in many other languages, `for`, `while`, `do while` being some examples.
 These loops follow a common syntax as well:
 ```
 /* A while loop */
 while (<conditional_statement>)